alialiusefi/gazzette.github.io/_posts/2025-01-10-Implementing-prefix-tree.md

 }

 ```
-The above operation uses the `search` operation, which returns the last node of the prefix, by having access to the last node, we can thensearch for all the words with the same prefix.
-Using BFS, where the lastNode is the rootNode, we start to search for nodes with `isWord == true` while remembering our traversing.
+The above operation uses the `search` operation, which returns the last node of the prefix.
+So, by having access to the last node, we can then search for all the words with the same prefix.
+Using BFS, where the `lastNode` is the root node, we start to search for nodes with `isWord == true` while remembering our traversing.
 Pair structure mentioned in intorduction is used to support that.

 ## Resources:
-1. The full code can be access [here](Solution.java).
+1. The full code can be access [here](/assets/code/implementing-prefix-trie/Solution.java).
 It is not tested, so use on your own risk.
 2. https://en.wikipedia.org/wiki/Trie

 ## Todo: